 Effective Cataract Surgical Coverage

-We used data from 148 RAAB surveys undertaken in 55 countries (between 2003 and 2021) to calculate eCSC, CSC, and the relative quality gap (% difference between eCSC and CSC).
+We used data from 148 RAAB surveys undertaken in 55 countries (between 2003 and 2021) to calculate eCSC, CSC, and the relative quality gap (the percentage difference between eCSC and CSC) as a baseline for monitoring these values.
 We compared median eCSC between WHO regions and World Bank income strata and calculated the pooled risk difference and risk ratio comparing eCSC in men and women.
 Almost all the data included in the analysis is available open access via the RAAB repository (www.raab.world).
 In addition, we presented a minor update to the method of calculating CSC/eCSC from survey data.

 We found a wide range of eCSC estimates, ranging from 3·8% (95% CI 2·1–5·5) in Guinea Bissau, 2010, to 70·3% (95% CI 65·8–74·9) in Hungary, 2015, and the relative quality gap from 10·8% (CSC: 65·7%, eCSC: 58·6%) in Argentina, 2013, to 73·4% (CSC: 14·3%, eCSC: 3·8%) in Guinea Bissau, 2010.
 Median eCSC was highest among high-income countries (60·5% [IQR 55·6–65·4]; n=2 surveys; 2011–15) and lowest among low-income countries (14·8%; [IQR 8·3–20·7]; n=14 surveys; 2005–21). eCSC was higher in men than women (148 studies pooled risk difference 3·2% [95% CI 2·3–4·1] and pooled risk ratio of 1·20 [95% CI 1·15–1·25]).